What are VAT Bill loans?

 After setting up an established company, several business owners cite their first stumbling block in business as knowing how to treat and manage VAT.
 Particularly true in the early stages of trading, as the owner of a startup it’s likely you’ll be involved in all areas of operations, including VAT obligations.

 Owing the government money is a situation that no business owner wants to end up in, but without enough solid working capital it can be difficult to make payments on time.
 At SME Loans, we offer VAT bill loans that provide a quick, secure way of financing VAT bills.
 The loans we offer are short-term, which suits the 3 month accounting period caps that HMRC sets.

 If you don’t manage to pay your VAT bill before the deadline, be aware that HMRC will likely take ‘enforcement action’ as a way of getting the money from you.
-In the event you are not able to pay your bill, or have missed your last deadline - don’t panic.
-Contact HMRC as soon as you can, in these situations - regular, honest communication is key.
+In the event you can’t pay your bill, or have missed your last deadline – don’t panic.
+Contact HMRC as soon as you can, in these situations – regular, honest communication is key.

 If you don’t think you’ll be able to pay before the deadline:

 Contact Us – We can put in place a bespoke VAT funding facility in a matter of hours and pay HMRC directly on your behalf.

 SME Loans can fund VAT loans retrospectively, i.e. after the deadline.
 However, it is also a good idea to contact the relevant HMRC department/office that sent you the letter explaining you have missed your deadline.

 Contact: Self Assessment Payment Helpline – 0300 200 3822

 In certain situations, HMRC allows businesses to set up payment plans to pay their VAT bill in instalments.
 The payment plans exist to help businesses that have poor cash flow and are struggling with payments.
 These payment plans increase the amount of time you have to pay your bill.
 When setting up your payment plan, you will need to have your password and Government Gateway User ID to hand.